Configure the Sync Scope

 Click Save to apply the changes.

-You can delete a certain mapping if you don't want it.
+You can delete a specific mapping if you don't need it.

-Clicking the bin icon opens up a prompt to ensure you really want to delete the mapping.
+Clicking the bin icon opens up a prompt to confirm you want to delete the mapping.
 Click Delete to confirm the deletion.

 Add New Mappings